Party Awards Autumn 2026

-Celebrate a Liberal Democrat who’s made a difference
+Recognise a Liberal Democrat Who's Made a Difference

-Nominate them today through our official nomination portal.
+Nominate someone today through our official nomination portal.

-This year’s awards will be presented with a trophy by the Party President at the Autumn Conference in Bournemouth.
-We want to shine a light on those who make our Party stronger.
+This year's awards will be presented by the Party President at the Autumn Conference in Brighton, with each winner receiving a trophy in recognition of their outstanding contribution.

-The awards up for presentation at this year's Autumn Conference in Bournemouth are:
+The awards for presentation at this year's Autumn Conference are:

 The President’s Award